Pop Shuvit (band): Project E.A.R.

 Pop Shuvit, together with Ahli Fiqir (Singapore), Saint Loco (Indonesia), Slapshock (Philippines), Silksounds and Thaitanium (Thailand), formed a supergroup called Project E.A.R.
 (East Asian Revolution), which made their debut in the 2008 MTV Asia Awards in Malaysia.

 MTV World Stage Live 2011

 At the MTV World Stage Live in Malaysia 2011 that took place at I-City, Shah Alam, Pop Shuvit shared the stage with Kpop sensation, Beast, alternative rock band Neon Trees, and multiple MTV award-winning Thirty Seconds to Mars.
 Pop Shuvit kick-off the show with "Old Skool Rocka".
 Performing "Oh!
 Sizuka" as the second song and followed by "Running Away," a new song from the new album Cherry Blossom Love Affair.
 Malaysian legend Man Bai then joined Pop Shuvit on stage for the first-ever live performance of "Seperti Syurgamu", another new song from the new album.
 Next, Project E.A.R.
 (East Asian Revolution) also came on the stage for "Mantera/Marabahaya" and the band wrapped up with lead singer Moots stage diving into the mosh pit.

+Marabahaya XV

+On 21 April 2024, Pop Shuvit released a trailer for 'Marabahaya XV' on their official YouTube account.

+On 26 April 2024, the music video for 'Marabahaya XV' was released on Pop Shuvit's official YouTube account which was directed by longtime Project E.A.R. collaborator, Dandee.
+Featured Artists' included Shigga Shay, SonaOne & Tarvethz.